jamiew/uptime-kuma-sentinel/README.md

 # uptime-kuma-sentinel 🛸

-your uptime kuma's bodyguard. automatically pauses monitors when the internet dies so you don't get flooded with false alerts at 3am.

-## what it does
+stops uptime kuma from freaking out when your internet dies. built for spotty home connections.

+## the problem

+you're monitoring local services AND external sites. internet drops at 3am. suddenly you're getting 50 alerts about "google is down" when really it's just your crappy ISP. meanwhile your local services are fine but you can't tell through all the noise.

+## the solution

-watches a sentinel monitor (like cloudflare dns). when it drops, pauses all your tagged monitors. when it's back, unpauses them. simple as that.
+this watches a sentinel monitor (like cloudflare dns). when internet dies, it auto-pauses all monitors tagged "internet-dependent". when internet's back, it resumes them. your local service monitors keep running. no false alarms. sleep preserved.

 ## quick setup